Religious Studies, Minor

 Additional Coursework

-Students select an additional 6 s.h. from any core area listed above or any other religious studies course to reach the required minimum of 15 s.h.
+Students select an additional 6 s.h. from any core area list or any other religious studies course to reach the required minimum of 15 s.h.